Overvoltage

 In electrical engineering, overvoltage is the raising of voltage beyond the design limit of a circuit or circuit element.
 The conditions may be hazardous.
-Depending on its duration, the overvoltage event can be transient—a voltage spike—or permanent, leading to a power surge.
+Depending on its duration, the overvoltage event can be transient—a short (milliseconds) voltage spike—or sustained (also known as power frequency overvoltage) with a stable value on multiple terminals.
+In an electrical grid, voltage control and reactive power management are inseparable facets of a single activity.

 Explanation

 Electronic and electrical devices are designed to operate at a certain maximum supply voltage, and considerable damage can be caused by voltage that is higher than that for which the devices are rated.

 For example, an electric light bulb has a wire in it that at the given rated voltage will carry a current just large enough for the wire to get very hot (giving off light and heat), but not hot enough for it to melt.
-The amount of current in a circuit depends on the voltage supplied: if the voltage is too high, then the wire may melt and the light bulb would have "burned out real time".
+The amount of current in a circuit depends on the voltage supplied: if the voltage is too high, then the wire may melt and the light bulb burn out.
 Similarly other electrical devices may stop working, or may even burst into flames if an overvoltage is delivered to the circuit.